aminamos/mod1-project/README.md

     - Return to main menu

 ## Contributions
-Please read theCONTRIBUTING.md file for guidance.
+Please read the CONTRIBUTING.md file for guidance.

 ## Help and Questions
 Open an issue to ask the owners of the project questions.